geojson/geojson.github.io/index.md

-The Internet Engineering Task Force, in conjunction with the original specification authors, has formed the [Geographic JSON WG](https://datatracker.ietf.org/wg/geojson/charter/), geojson for short, to standardize the format.
+The Internet Engineering Task Force, in conjunction with the original specification authors, has formed the [Geographic JSON WG](https://datatracker.ietf.org/wg/geojson/charter/) to standardize the format.
 Work continues on GitHub at [https://github.com/geojson/draft-geojson](https://github.com/geojson/draft-geojson).